-Swollen ankles, bruised thigh.. and yet I couldn’t help but smile at my sunburnt reflection in the mirror.
-I was proud of myself!
-I had just returned home after crossing Hampta pass and survived 5 days of hiking through Himachal’s wilderness with GIO Adventures.
 I flipped through the pages of my diary to read what I had scribbled on my notepad during the trek.
-So here it is – one of my rare “travel diary” posts about the 5 unforgettable days of my life.
-In short – an adventure of a lifetime!
+So here is my account of the Hampta Pass trek – one of my rare “travel diary” posts about the 5 unforgettable days of my life.
+In short – an adventure of a lifetime.

-Oh, and before you read my trek diary, you need to know that Hampta Pass is a corridor between two of the most scenic valleys of the Himalayas (North of India) – Lahaul Valley and Kullu Valley.
+Before you read my trek diary, you need to know that Hampta Pass is a corridor between two of the most scenic valleys of the Himalayas (North of India) – Lahaul Valley and Kullu Valley.
 This pass is at the height of 4270 meters above the sea level.
 Many shepherds use this pass to travel to Spiti valley from Kullu area.
-In order to reach the Kullu Valley, you need to get to Manali.
-You can read more about Manali in Kullu Valley and places to visit around it in Parvati Valley on this page.

 Hampta Pass Trek